cadot-info/like/README.md

 <!-- /BADGES -->

 <!-- DESCRIPTION/ -->

-A javascript like with cookies and ajax possibility
+A javascript like with cookies and ajax possibility (coming soon)

 <!-- /DESCRIPTION -->

 <!-- INSTALL/ -->